Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: This research paper examines machine learning models in predicting student placement outcomes in technical education.
-Given the increasing focus on employability in higher education, institutions need strong predictive models to improve placement readiness.
-We perform a stringent comparison of four sophisticated machine learning methods—Random Forest, XGBoost, Logistic Regression with Regularisation, and Support Vector Machines with RBF Kernel—on a complete dataset involving academic, technical, and behavioral metrics.
+Given the increasing focus on employability in higher education, institutions require robust predictive models to enhance placement readiness.
+We perform a stringent comparison of four sophisticated machine learning methods—Random Forest, XGBoost, Logistic Regression with Regularisation, and Support Vector Machines with an RBF Kernel—on a comprehensive dataset that includes academic, technical, and behavioural metrics.
 Our approach requires feature engineering methods and advanced hyperparameter tuning to achieve the best predictive performance.
-Results reflect that the ensemble techniques consistently outperform traditional algorithms, with 92.3% accuracy achieved by XGBoost and more favorable recall measures.
+Results show that the ensemble techniques consistently outperform traditional algorithms, with XGBoost achieving 92.3% accuracy and more favourable recall measures.
 We further introduce a feature importance analysis tool that identifies the dominant determinants of placement success.
-The study proposes actionable suggestions to academic administrators and placement cells to help them develop intervention mechanisms specific to their requirements, filling the industry-academia needs gap.
+The study proposes actionable suggestions to academic administrators and placement cells to help them develop intervention mechanisms tailored to their specific needs, thereby addressing the gap in industry-academia collaboration.

 Keywords: Machine Learning, Placement Prediction, Resume Analyser, Mock Interview, Flask, Flutter, NLP, XGBoost, Career Guidance.